Danfro/atom-clickable-plugin/CHANELOG.md

 - restructured preconfigured commands and settings
 - removed deprecated options like --dirty

 **This update is not backwards compatible to clickable 6.
-Make sure you run clickable 7 before installing!**
+Make sure you install clickable 7 before updating!**

 v1.2.0